 The yellow sailboat icon on the chart is you.
 The red needle on the bow shows where you are headed.
 The grey arrow is the wind direction, which can swing around the boat depending on the wind direction.
 The crosshairs in the upper left corner of the screen allow you to move the map view around (when white), or keep the chart centered on your location while you move (when blue).

 Once you are displaying your optimal tacks for a tacking route, you'll notice a Next / Previous button slide up from the bottom of the screen.
+On Android, this is < and > arrows on each side of the screen.
 When you are getting close to the first waypoint and want to see the optimal tacks to the next waypoint, just press Next.
 Or press the Previous button to shift the tacking angles back to an earlier waypoint.
 This way, you can see the optimal tacks and TTD to any waypoint on the tacking route.

 For centuries, seafarers have had a dilemma when sailing upwind.
 Should you head more off the wind to gain speed (but at a longer distance), or head more upwind to reduce the distance (but at a slower speed)?
-The patented SailTimer calculations can easily display your optimal tacks, with a bit of information on the directions of the Wind and your Bearing (the direction to your destination).
+The patented SailTimer calculations can provide a quick and easy display of your optimal tacks, based on the directions of the Wind and your Bearing (the direction to your destination).

 1. Under the Input button, you can see the Wind panel below.
 If you are using our wireless SailTimer Wind Instrument™, go to the Setup tab and turn on "Use wireless data".
-Then the tacking results change automatically as the wind changes).
+Then the tacking results update automatically as the wind changes.
 If you do not have a wireless Wind Instrument, you can also enter the wind direction and speed manually on the Input - Wind panel.
 (When entering manually, use true wind speed and direction, not apparent.)
-The large wheel is handy, but you could also manually enter the exact wind direction in degrees.
-The tacking calculations also require your wind speed, which can be manually entered in the text box.

 2. Then on the Bearing panel, you can select specify the waypoint you want (previously saved) by pressing the + beside Follow Route.
 That's it.
 Now, as you sail, the optimal tacks and TTD to your next waypoint will be displayed and continually updated.